SamBonheure/PaymentGateway/README.md

 By default the log files can be found in the /Logs folder

-## Build scripts

 ## GitHub Actions (CI)

-I have set up GitHub actions to perform continious integration on our code base and run tests
+I have set up `GitHub actions` to perform continious integration on our code base and run tests.

+The workflow file can be found in the `.github` folder

 ## Containerization (Docker)